roseengineering/rfnanocli/README.md

 You must calibrate your nano separately to use this utility.
 The calibration data is stored in a npz file on your computer.

-The utility however does disturb your nano UI settings.
+Note, the utility will disturb your nano UI settings (but not on the SAA2).
-So if you sweep a different range of frequencies using nanocli than what the UI is sweeping, the nano UI sweep will be affected (but not on the SAA2).
+So if you sweep a different range of frequencies using nanocli than what the UI is sweeping, the UI will be affected.
-However nanocli will not upset your nano UI calibrations.
+That said, nanocli will not upset your nano UI calibrations.
+They remain as they were.

 ## How to Use